MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Experiments

 \subsection{Experimental Settings}

-For the PME and the FMP, the number of modules (denoted as \( N, M \)) are both set to 3.
-The number of feature channels remains consistent at 128 throughout the network architecture.
+For the PME, FMD and FSU, the number of modules are all set to 3.
+The number of feature channels remains consistent at 128 throughout the PME and FMD, and remains at 256 throughout the FSU.
 In the attention calculation, we employed 8 heads, with each head comprising 32 feature channels.
 During the pretraining phase, the loss weight (denoted as \( \alpha \)) is set to 1, indicating an equal contribution of loss from both past and future sequence reconstruction.
-We provide more implementation details in the supplementary materials (\cref{suppl4implementation}).
+During the finetune phase, the loss weight (denoted as \(\lambda\)) is set to 0.1.
+The parameters in FSU are updated every 5 epoch.